Meet "Miles the Music Kid," the "musical genius" wowing celebrities

 Meet Miles, a 7-year-old who isn't just proficient on the pBone.

 "This is my trombone.
-It's called a pBone because it's for kids," Miles said as he showed how to play a C chord on the instrument.
+It's called a pBone because it's for kids," Miles said as he showed how to play a C note on the instrument.

 He's also proficient on the guitar, the piano, saxophone, drums, violin — and those might not even be his most amazing talents.
 Miles, who just turned 7, is also able to edit all of those sounds together and add in his own vocals using sophisticated software to make his own songs or recreate hits from other artists, note for note.